Bandel: Private bus

 Auto rickshaws, e-rickshaws, and cycle-rickshaws all contribute to the public transport of Bandel.

 Water

 There is only one ferry ghat in Bandel, the Dunlop Ferry Ghat at Sahaganj.
 It is located beside the Dunlop Factory.
-Most ferries operate here between Halisahar and Sahanganj.
+Most ferries operate here between Halisahar and Sahaganj.

 There are no bridges in Bandel.
 The closest rail bridge is Jubilee Bridge and Sampreeti Bridge (setu) in Chinsurah and the closest highway bridge is Ishwar Gupta Setu that serves the Barrackpore-Kalyani Expressway in Bansberia.

 Air

 The nearest airport to Bandel is the Netaji Subhas Chandra Bose International Airport in Dum Dum, Kolkata.

 Prominent places

 Bandel Church

 The most well known place in Bandel is the Bandel Church (Basilica of Holy Rosary, Bandel).
 Bandel Church is one of the oldest Christian Churches in West Bengal.
 It is located in the southern part of Sahaganj, Bandel.
 It was built by the Portuguese in 1599, dedicated to Nossa Senhora do Rosário (Mother Mary).
 It is a parish church and part of the Archdiocese of Calcutta.
 It is one of the most prominent historical landmarks in Hooghly district as well as West Bengal.